Skip to main content

 Paper Book

-"The classic of all Europe." --T. S. Eliot Virgil (Publius Vergilius Maro) was born in 70 BC near Mantua and was educated at Cremona, Milan, and Rome.
+Virgil (Publius Vergilius Maro) was born in 70 BCE near Mantua and was educated at Cremona, Milan and Rome.
 Slow in speech, shy in manner, thoughtful in mind, weak in health, he went back north for a quiet life.
-Influenced by the group...
+Influenced by the group of poets there, he may have written some of the doubtful...

 Comment